 Article published on 29 April 2019

-The RAF base in Wittering received a royal visit from the Countess of Wessex, who attended to officially open Wittering’s new Proludic designed playground.
+The base at RAF Wittering received a royal visit from the Countess of Wessex, who attended to officially open Wittering’s new Proludic designed playground.

 Sophie Countess of Wessex made her royal appearance by greeting members of the Royal Air Force Benevolent Fund as well as members from Proludic before entering the playground and approaching the ceremonial ribbon.
 The Countess of Wessex signaled for some children to come over and join her in the photo opportunity and cutting of the ribbon.
 Once the ribbon was cut, she proceeded to make her way around the playground asking the children which pieces of the equipment are the most fun.

-Proludic’s re-design of St Georges playground involved inviting the local children to Proludic’s head office on a consultation day in July last year.
+Proludic’s re-design of St Georges playground in RAF Wittering, involved inviting the local children to Proludic’s head office on a consultation day in July last year.
 The consultation day provided an opportunity to draw up plans and designs by the experts themselves – the children!

 Daniel said “It was a pleasure to help host the consultation day with such polite and friendly children.
 Their energy and sense of fun was an inspiration to drive the project forward, with creative ideas and drawing skills that were integral in making the finished play area.”